Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

 \subsection{MNIST}

-In this experiment, we start by randomly selecting $5000$ images of size $28 \times 28$ for each of the $10$ digits in the MNIST dataset, resulting in $10$ datasets, each containing $n=5000$ samples in $m=784$ dimensions.
+In this experiment, we randomly select $5000$ images of size $28 \times 28$ for each of the $10$ digits in the MNIST dataset, resulting in $10$ datasets, each containing $n=5000$ samples in $m=784$ dimensions.
 For each dataset, the median distance to the $128$th nearest neighbor of each image is used as the bandwidth $h$, and the local PCA is computed using $k_{\text{nn}} = 512$ and $d=2$.
-Using \textalgo{DS}, \textalgo{DS+LPCA}, and \textalgo{Gaussian+LPCA}, we compute the $10$th percentile boundary, $\widehat{\mathcal{B}}_{10}$, as defined in Eq.~\cref{eq:Chatp}.
+Using \textalgo{DS}, \textalgo{DS+LPCA}, \textalgo{Gaussian+LPCA} and \textalgo{Binary}, we compute the $10$th percentile boundary, $\widehat{\mathcal{B}}_{10}$, as defined in Eq.~\cref{eq:Chatp2}-\cref{eq:Chatp}.
 These results are visualized on a two-dimensional UMAP~\cite{umap} embedding of the entire dataset in~\Cref{fig:mnist01}.
 It is important to note that the boundary estimation is performed on the raw datasets, not the UMAP embeddings.
+Since we expect the boundary points to be localized and perhaps supported on curve segments, their visualization via UMAP can provide a qualitative assessment of the various boundary detection algorithms.
+It is also worth noting that certain points which seem to lie on the boundary of the clusters produced within the UMAP embedding in~\Cref{fig:mnist01} are not detected as boundary points by either \textalgo{DS+LPCA} or \textalgo{Gaussian+LPCA}.